EnlighterJS/Plugin.WordPress/readme.txt

 = I miss some features / I found a bug =
 Write a message to [Andi Dittrich](https://about.andidittrich.com/contact.html) (andi DOT dittrich AT a3non DOT O R G) or open a [New Issue on GitHub](https://github.com/EnlighterJS/Plugin.WordPress/issues)
 == Changelog ==

+= 3.10.0 =

+* Added: french translation - thanks to [regisenguehard on GitHub](https://github.com/EnlighterJS/Plugin.WordPress/pull/144)
+* Added: simplified chinese translation - thanks to [XFY9326 on GitHub](https://github.com/EnlighterJS/Plugin.WordPress/pull/145)
+* Changed: jsdelivr mootools version pointed to `1.6.0`
+* Changed: the DRI detection is now limited to the condition `in_the_loop() && is_main_query()`
+* Bugfix: the experimental DRI feature failed in case `the_content` filter is called multiple times within a theme - thanks to [willstocks-tech on GitHub](https://github.com/EnlighterJS/Plugin.WordPress/pull/153)

 = 3.9.0 =